We will be closed November 24th and 25th in observance of Thanksgiving. Please be advised our shipping will be closed on Wednesday November 23rd.

 Donor conception is a different way of creating a family.
 It's sometimes considered the same as having a genetically-related child, but there are differences.
 Until a child is born, we often don't see the unique and sometimes complex issues related to this kind of family building.
 It is worth considering them beforehand, so you are comfortable creating your family this way.
 Books are available on the topic (e.g., Building a Family with the Assistance of Donor Insemination by Ken Daniels).
 There are also experts who provide informational sessions on family-building through donor conception.
 They can provide multiple or one-time educational meetings and/or workshops to prepare you for having your child with the assistance of a sperm donor.
-We encourage you to talk with them, as you consider whether to use donor conception.
+Many recipients and parents find it helpful to talk with them, as they consider whether to use donor conception.
 Their knowledge and experience will guide you as your family grows and your child matures into his or her own person.

 - Marsha Hiller, MFT works with children, adolescents and adults who have come together as family through donor insemination and adoption.
 Marsha has extensive experience with issues related to identity development, parenting, cross-racial families, and, in adoption, searching for and developing relationships with birth parents and siblings.
 Berkeley 510-644-2724

 - Sara Lesser, LCSW is an experienced therapist working with couples, individuals and groups helping people lead fulfilling lives.
 She specializes in LGBTQ+ issues, parenting and alternative family building.
 Oakland 510-459-7551

 - Lori Rifkin, PhD is a Licensed Clinical Psychologist.
 She specializes in psychotherapy, consultation, testing children and adults, life transition therapy.
 San Rafael and San Francisco 415-485-1976